rootstrap/blog/content/Accessibility in React: tools and practices.md

 ![Button states](https://i.ibb.co/N7Cxy7K/Captura-de-Pantalla-2020-07-24-a-la-s-17-59-19.png)

-The states of the buttons in React are very important.
+The state of buttons in React is very important.
 Three states are essential for correct behavior on accessibility, these are:

 - **Focus**: When our user puts the target on a button, it's necessary to give the feedback through the color of the border, this allows users with visual disabilities to have a reference.